jayinc/docs/content/client-libraries/usage.md

 </div>

 <div class="iOS tabcontent platform code">

-The Speechly iOS client is distributed using Swift Package Manager, add it as a dependency to your <code>Package.swift</code>:
+The Speechly iOS client is distributed using Swift Package Manager, add it as a dependency to your `Package.swift`:

 {{< highlight swift >}}
 // swift-tools-version:5.3
 import PackageDescription